mergesort/Launchpad/README.md

-# Bootstrap
+# Startling
-A better way to handle SwiftUI app launch
+A better way to start your SwiftUI app